Get In Touch

 If you do not feel you can raise a complaint about your NHS service directly with us, you can address your complaint directly to NHS England at firstname.lastname@example.org.

-You can also contact The Care Quality Commission (CQC) who regulates private and NHS dental care services in England.
+You can also contact The Care Quality Commission (CQC) which regulates private and NHS dental care services in England.